 Proactive risk-taking and a risk management structure to support it are essential for being successful in global competition and achieving sustainable growth.
-The Board of Directors incorporates a wide range of opinions that stem from the extensive knowledge and experience of Independent Outside Directors and Audit & Supervisory Board Members in addition to Executive Directors who are well-versed in the business, making major operational decisions that are of particular importance to the business.
-Major operational decisions of particular importance refers to matters that have a major impact on such as TEL Group performance and financial status and mid-to long-term growth and corporate value, including approval of the Medium-term Management Plan, policies on shareholder return, corporate reorganization and Marger & Acquisition, and similar matters.
-Furthermore, reports and explanations on the status of the Business Execution Meeting's deliberations must be presented to the Board of Directors in order to supervise that the decision-making of the executive management is functioning appropriately.
+The Board of Directors incorporates a wide range of opinions that stem from the extensive knowledge and experience of Independent Outside Directors and Audit & Supervisory Board Members in addition to Inside Directors who are well-versed in the business, making major operational decisions that are of particular importance to the business.
+Major operational decisions of particular importance refers to matters that have a major impact on such as TEL Group performance and financial status and mid- to long-term growth and corporate value, including approval of the Medium-term Management Plan, policies on shareholder return, corporate reorganization and Marger & Acquisition, and similar matters.
+Furthermore, the Board of Directors will request reports and explanations regarding the Corporate Officers Meeting's items for resolution, report items, and items under consideration in order to supervise that the decision-making of the executive management is functioning appropriately.

-The strategy determined by the Board of Directors and the Business Execution Meeting is implemented expeditiously by the executive officers responsible for each division.
+The strategy determined by the Board of Directors and the Corporate Officers Meeting is implemented expeditiously by the Corporate Officers and the executive officers responsible for each division.